“Quality of life” describes your overall well-being, including:

-At some point, you may decide to stop treatments for the cancer.
-This can happen when treatment stops showing any benefit or when it greatly affects quality of life.
+At some point, you may decide to stop active treatments for the cancer.
+This can happen when treatment stops showing any benefit or when it greatly affects your quality of life.

-Once treatment is stopped, reducing any symptoms you have (palliative care ) becomes the main focus, rather than just a part of treatment.
+Once treatment is stopped, reducing pain and other side effects becomes the main focus of care, rather than just a part of treatment.

 This can be a very difficult time.
-Your health care provider or hospital can arrange for counseling or a support group to help you during this stage of cancer care.
+Your health care provider or hospital can arrange for counseling or a support group.

-The National Institutes of Health (NIH) website has information on end-of-life planning and care, including questions to ask your provider.
+The National Institutes of Health (NIH) website has information on end-of-life planning and care, including questions to ask your health care provider.

 The American Society for Clinical Oncology (ASCO) has a guide for patients and their families to help make decisions on end-of-life care.